ritiktanwar1562/task-32-chess-game/README.md

 # Offline Chess Game using React JS

-## About My Project
+## About Project

-I built this offline chess game as part of my React learning journey.
-Before starting this project, I had only created small React applications.
-I wanted to challenge myself by creating a game that uses both React components and JavaScript logic.

-While working on this project, I learned how different chess rules work and how to convert those rules into code.
-I completed the project by developing and testing each feature one by one.
+I made this offline chess game using React JS to improve my React and JavaScript skills.
+While working on this project, I learned how to implement different chess rules and manage the game state using React.

+I made this project step by step.
+First, I created the chess board and placed all the pieces in their starting positions.
+After that, I added the movement logic for each piece.
+Then I implemented features like turn switching, check, checkmate, castling, pawn promotion, move history and timers.
+I tested every feature while developing the project and fixed the issues I found.

-## Features I Added
+## Features

-- Created an 8x8 chess board
+- 8x8 chess board
-- Added all chess pieces with their starting positions
+- All chess pieces with correct starting positions
-- Added movement logic for all pieces
+- Valid movement for all pieces
-- Added turn system for White and Black players
+- Turn system for White and Black
-- Added invalid move checking
+- Check detection
+- Checkmate detection
-- Added check detection
+- Draw detection
-- Added checkmate logic
+- Castling
-- Added timer for both players
-- Added move list display
+- En Passant
+- Pawn Promotion
+- Move history
+- Move notation
-- Added chess move notation
+- Undo move
-- Added captured pieces display
+- Captured pieces
-- Added undo move feature
+- Timer for both players
-- Added legal move highlighting
+- Legal move highlighting

-## How I Made This Project

-I started this project by creating different React components for the chess board, squares, pieces and other sections.

-First, I created the board layout and displayed all chess pieces in their initial positions.

-After that, I worked on the movement logic of each chess piece like Pawn, Rook, Knight, Bishop, Queen and King.

-I created separate files for handling different logic parts so that the code becomes easier to manage.

-Then I added player turns, timers, move history and check/checkmate functionality.

-I tested every feature step by step and fixed errors while developing the project.

 ## Technologies Used